 ORIGINALLY FOUNDED IN 1983, over the last several decades the firm has expanded its various practice areas, particularly its cooperative/condominium and real estate practices.
 While we are known for our expertise in all areas of residential and commercial real estate law and litigation, including representation of cooperative and condominium boards, transactional matters, commercial leasing, and landlord-tenant law, we are also widely experienced in the general practice of law and serve a diverse group of business entities and individuals in a broad range of businesses.

-The partners in the firm have specialized in these various practice areas for over 30 years.
+The senior partners of the firm have practiced over 30 years each.

-The firm consists of three partners, assisted by a legal support staff of associates and paralegal assistants.
+The firm consists of five partners assisted by a legal support staff.
 The firm attorneys have participated as speakers and contributors in programs presented by various Bar Associations, professional groups and community organizations.
 A collaborative and creative firm culture permits each lawyer to share in the firm's collective capabilities.